MoseleyBioinformaticsLab/SIRM.moietyModeling2/doc/tutorial.rst

 ============================

 The `moiety_modeling` can be used to:
-    * Construct moiety model.
+    * Construct a moiety model.
-    * Optimize parameters of moiety model.
+    * Optimize parameters of a moiety model.
     * Analyze optimized results and select the optimal model.
-    * Visualize the optiimzed results.
+    * Visualize the optimized results.

 In this document, each use will be explained in details.

 The moiety_modeling API tutorial
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Using moiety_modeling to construct moiety model
+Using moiety_modeling to construct a moiety model
 -----------------------------------------------

-In the moiety modeling, we dissemble molelcule into different moieties, and then try to capture the isotope flow from moieties to molecule.
-The relationship between moiety value can be captured when construct the moiety model.
-The moiety model will be stored in the JSONPickle file.
+In moiety modeling, we dissemble molelcules into molecular parts called moieties (called functional groups in chemistry), and then deconvolute molecular isotopic incorporation into moiety isotopic.
+A constructed moiety model is then stored in a JSON file.

-Here is the example of moiety model construction.
+Here is an example of moiety model construction.

 .. code:: Python